 In Dark Fall: The Journal, Nigel is basically someone you have to rescue.
 In the spinoff game, The Lost Crown, he is the main character.

 Before the final boss of The King of Fighters '94, a blonde woman escorts your team to Rugal's chamber.
 After a number of victories in KOF '95, a brunette woman informs the unseen Rugal of your team's progress.
 These two otherwise unremarkable secretaries would go on to become playable characters in KOF '96 under the names Mature and Vice, complete with relevance to the Orochi storyline.
-And even though they were both killed at the end of the game, they still proved popular enough to return in full-cast compilation games and intercompany crossovers, and may even be rejoining the canon cast in recent games.
+And even though they were both killed at the end of the game, they still proved popular enough to return in full-cast compilation games and intercompany crossovers.

 Final Fantasy IV: The After Yearsloved this trope—numerous party members were minor characters in the original game, and one such party member was so minor as to be an NPC that only appeared in the ending.
 Meanwhile, The Dragon ascended from being a one-of enemy in a short sidequest exclusive to the original game's Gameboy Advance release.

 In the original version of Final Fantasy V, Enuo was mentioned once as being the one indirectly responsible for the plot and never showed up at all.
 In later versions, he was made into the game's ultimate opponent.